Avid S3L System Movin’ On Up for Primal Scream’s 2013 World Tour

 Brennan added, “I’ve built up an extensive catalogue of sound system and room EQ’s which allows me to go to any live venue with any PA and instantly recall my stored settings, giving me a great starting point.
 With the plug-ins and output patch function on the board, I’ve been able to use it as a system controller and crossover on several occasions.
 This has saved the show both times that the system controller broke, which was awesome.”

-Find a compact and portable live console that provides the hallmarks of Avid’s industry standard live sound systems, like integrated plug-ins, Virtual Soundcheck, and Pro Tools recording.
+Find a compact and portable live console that provides the hallmarks of Avid’s industry standard live sound systems, including integrated plug-ins, Virtual Soundcheck, and Pro Tools recording.